AshirwadPradhanGithub/1.github_example/README.md

 # 1.github_example
-This repository is a demonstration of how to create a Github repository and properly set it up
+This repository is a demonstration of how to create a Github repository and properly set it up.
+This is a readme file.